PolybitRockzz/downloads-segregator/README.md

 ## Upcoming features
 * Add support for other file types
 * Automate initial startup setup
-* Add optional renaming of files based on date
+* Add optional renaming of files based on date and time